 Description: Optionally specify a description

 On the Boot Image, Click Browse and select the available boot image package.
-Check in the Run as high performance power plan.
+Check in the Run as a high-performance power plan.
 Click Next.

 On the Install Windows page, specify the following settings: